Why B2B Marketing Execution Breaks Down

 Decisions loop without closing.
 A brief gets reviewed by five people.
 Feedback comes in waves.
 Nobody has explicit authority to make the final call, so the team discusses until someone gives up or the deadline forces a decision.

-The cost is not just time.
-It is the compounding effect of delayed decisions on everything downstream.
+It costs more than time.
+Delayed decisions compound downstream.
 One three-week review cycle can push an entire quarter's plan.

 Handoff friction